 There are some proven strategies to assist you in cleaning up small bloodstains.
 When it comes to a larger amount of blood, you need to understand the realities associated with taking on that type of clean up task.
 Included in this consideration is a recognition that professional blood cleanup assistance very well may be the most appropriate course to take.

 Removing Smaller Blood Stains

-If the blood stain has set, or come close to that point, the BBC recommends making a paste using meat tenderizer and cold water.
+If the bloodstain has set or is close to that point, the BBC recommends making a paste using a meat tenderizer and cold water.
 The paste is worked into the fabric and left on for 15 minutes.
 The paste is then rinsed off, usually having removed at least the bulk of the set stain.

 Safety considerations must be borne in mind, even when dealing with small amounts of blood.
 If you are cleaning up a small amount of blood, you still should utilize safety gear or personal protective equipment that includes:

 - Goggles or glasses

 The only exception to taking these precautions is if you are cleaning up your blood.